Multilingual project teams and deliverable updates

 The gateways are hard stops for the duty holders to demonstrate and convince the new Building Safety Regular (BSR) that they are actively managing the risks involved.
 If they cannot, the BSR can halt the project from proceeding to the next stage.

 As of April 2022, The Building Safety Act was passed to help make buildings safer.
 The golden thread sits within the Building Safety Act.
 The act aims to enforce stricter management, construction, design, and operation regulations for buildings over 18 metres or 7 stories.
-To be included within the Building Safety Bill's scope, buildings must include at least two residential units.

 To comply with the latest building safety regulations, you’ll need to establish the following: